Career Change Advice -

 identified you can begin to pursue a genuinely fulfilling career.

 It can make you feel like a new person.

-Have you ever noticed that sometimes your energy levels are like a
+Have you ever noticed that sometimes you have an abundance of energy while engaged in projects?

 That's because the heart of who you are is wonderfully awakened as it discovers a good match between